 No, I don’t do this all the time but occasionally it’s needed.
 Often our relationship with our children strengthens when we step away from power struggles and serve rather than command.

 It’s easy to tell our children we love them when we see them first thing in the morning and when we’re tucking them into bed.
 Yet, I want to encourage you to also express your love in the most difficult times.
 Like when your child is fighting with their sibling or arguing with you.

 Look for instances that they don’t expect to hear that they are loved, and tell them that you love them!

 For instance, if your child is angry and having a temper tantrum, you could say:

 “I love you so much.
 It’s hard for me to see you so angry.”

 Words have more meaning and power when they’re expressed at an unexpected time.

 I find my best parenting moments are when I’m most the deliberate and intentional in my actions.
 I shine and show my love the most when I pause, plan, and carefully consider how I’m going to interact with my children.

 My workbook, Becoming a Deliberate Mom, is now available for purchase!
 I find that by periodically taking the time to practice the strategies in this booklet, I feel more confident in the ways I’ve chosen to parent my children.

 I would love to share a sample of my workbook with you.
-Simply sign-up below and get a glimpse of Becoming a Deliberate Mom.
+Simply sign-up below and you’ll get access to our subscriber library (which includes a sample of Becoming a Deliberate Mom).